sa-mw-dach/manuela/docs/module-infrastructure-operator-development.md

 - We will use operator-sdk to create the scaffolding for an ansible-based operator.
 - The scaffolding assumes the operator will manage kubernetes resources in the same cluster.
 This is not the case, therefore we need to perform some adjustments to add the external resource to the runtime ansibme inventory and execute the playbook against the external resource.
 - We will then write ansible code to apply the data provided in the kubernetes custom resource to the externally managed resource (creation and deletion, no reconciliation if the resource was changed outside the operator).
+- We will test the operator on the cluster directly
+- Finally, we will use the OLM to make the operator available in the cluster

 The instructions are written as if you are developing the operator from scratch.
 You can also simply clone the [manuela-dev](https://github.com/sa-mw-dach/manuela-dev) repo with the [existing firewall rule operator](https://github.com/sa-mw-dach/manuela-dev/tree/master/networkpathoperator/firewallrule) and follow along, pointing out the relevant code snippets in the existing code.

 ### Create project scaffolding